manueljgalvan/Project_4/README.md

 ### Questions we are wanting to answer

-- Based on the classification of the Recall, the selected model should predict the duration between the Center Classification Date vs Termination Date; basically predicting how long a recall is outstanding
+- Based on the Process for classification of Recalls, the selected model should predict the duration between the Center Classification Date vs Recall Initiation Date; basically predicting how long a recall is outstanding

 ### Authors
 - Manuel Galvan